Map of Awakening

 Dimension of Essential Me

 Essential me is the core of our very existence, the living essence and power of consciousness.
 The heart of essential me is essence-me, which is the deepest core of its subjectivity.
 Essence-me is the original sense of me with which we are all endowed, but remain unconscious of.
-Essence-me is our beginning and, through meeting itself and becoming conscious of its own existence, it flowers into conscious me, primordial me and ultimately, primordial I. To know oneself, one has to know essence-me because this is where the hidden secret of our true identity is hidden.
+Essence-me is our beginning and, through meeting itself and becoming conscious of its own existence, it flowers into conscious me and ultimately comes to realize its own source of immanent I am.
+To know oneself, one has to know essence-me because this is where the hidden secret of our true identity is hidden.

-Pure attention is the dynamic emanation of essence-me into the light of pure subjectivity, through which the identity of pure me comes into existence.
+Pure attention is the dynamic emanation of the inner knower into the light of pure subjectivity, through which the identities of both pure and essential me come into existence.
 Without the awakening of pure attention, one can never practice meditation properly or cooperate with the process of internal awakening.
-In the absence of pure attention, it is impossible to realize pure me and therefore to embody the light of I am.
-Pure attention is responsible for awakening not only the pure me of consciousness, but also pure me of being, pure me of the heart, pure conscious me and of course, essence-me itself.
-It is pure attention which emanates from the kernel of essence-me to awaken the subjective core of all the centers of the soul.
+In the absence of pure attention, it is impossible to realize our me, to embody it and to surrender into I am.
+Pure attention is responsible for awakening not only the pure me of consciousness, but also pure me of being, pure me of the heart, pure conscious me and fundamental me, which can all be seen as the secondary centers of the inner knower.
+In addition, it is also responsible for awakening its own core of subjectivity, which is essence-me itself.
+It is pure attention which emanates from the kernel of essence-me to awaken the subjectivity of all the centers of the soul.

-The awakening of pure conscious me is of great importance because without it, conscious me would never be able to transcend the dimension of presence, nor integrate the observer and the mind into itself.
-Pure conscious me is actualized through the horizontal and vertical expansion of pure attention from conscious me, through which conscious me establishes its body of being and begins to grow into the vertical dimension.
+The awakening of pure conscious me is of great importance because without it, conscious me would never be able to transcend the dimension of presence, nor integrate the outer knower and the mind into itself.
+Pure conscious me is actualized through the vertical expansion of pure attention from the inner knower, through which its identity of conscious me establishes its body of being and begins to grow into the vertical dimension.
 It is through the relaxation and gentle surrender of conscious me that we open the space for the birth of ‘pure me of conscious me’ or ‘pure conscious me.’

-Pure conscious me awakens directly below and behind conscious me, as an extension of conscious me towards I am.
+Pure conscious me awakens directly below conscious me, as an extension of conscious me towards absolute I am.
 While it is directly connected to conscious me, it is an entirely new me in the sense of that it has its own centre of bare attention.
-Pure conscious me is experienced in approximately the same area as conscious me, around the so-called third eye.
-However, it has slightly more horizontal and vertical depth than conscious me.
-Pure conscious me is more spacious and does not have pinpointed location.
+Pure conscious me is experienced below conscious me, at the front of the forehead.
+It is more spacious and does not have pinpointed location.
 For it to serve as a true bridge for conscious me, pure conscious me has to itself reach complete surrender through the essential channel.
 When pure conscious reaches absence, it is experienced at the bottom of the frontal lobe, at the level of eyebrows.

-Once one has awakened both conscious me and pure conscious me, these two centers are commonly experienced too separately, meaning there is a gap between essence-me (conscious me) and its being (pure conscious me).
+Once one has awakened both conscious me and pure conscious me, these two centers are commonly experienced too separately, meaning there is a gap between the identity of essence-me (conscious me) and its being (pure conscious me).
 To bridge this gap conscious me has to profoundly relax into pure conscious me so that essence-me becomes absorbed into its being.
 In the realization of primary me, conscious me is not yet fully absorbed in pure conscious me, but it has surrendered enough for them to be felt as one center.
-Only in the realization of primordial me do these two centers become entirely merged.

-While initially, the observer is a center of the false self, meaning it is disconnected from our pure subjectivity, it is gradually developed and transformed in parallel to the awakening of conscious me and pure consciousness.
-The development of the observer initially pertains to its capacity to recognize and awaken its own subjectivity, which is a direct bridge to the identity of essence-me.
-Once conscious me is awakened and embodied, the observer becomes a secondary center of conscious me that serves to link it with external attention.
-This secondary center must then be further aligned with our pure subjectivity through becoming fully conscious and ultimately surrendering into conscious me, thereby reaching peace.
-The fully integrated observer is the transparent center of our intelligence.
+While initially, the observer is a center of the false self, meaning it is disconnected from our pure subjectivity, it is gradually developed and transformed into the outer knower, in parallel to the awakening of conscious me and pure consciousness.
+The outer knower is the center of our conceptual intelligence, and it is its destiny to serve as the higher center of the souls intelligence right up to the highest realization of immanent I am.
+The observer that is awakened to its own subjectivity, and which operates from the base of conscious me is what we call the ‘conscious outer knower.’
+The conscious outer knower is the secondary center of conscious me and its link to external attention.
+This secondary center must then be further aligned with our pure subjectivity through becoming fully conscious, transparent and unified with conscious me.

-The transparent observer arises from the foundation of fundamental consciousness, where the four centers of consciousness (pure me of consciousness, fundamental me, pure conscious me and conscious me) are all embodied.
-When our fundamental consciousness is embodied, our natural identification with the secondary center of conscious me is constantly balanced by the self-recognition of and surrender into our pure subjectivity; the observer cannot recreate a false center of its own outside of our pure subjectivity, thereby becoming transparent.
-The observer must still create a center as the subject to perception or thinking, but in each instant this center is formed it is simultaneously decentralized, dissolved by the flow of recognition and surrender to conscious me, pure conscious me, fundamental me and pure consciousness.
-The transparent observer can be realized to an extent through the realization of and surrender to pure consciousness alone.
+The outer knower must still create a center as the subject to perception or thinking, but in each instant this center is formed it is simultaneously decentralized, dissolved by the flow of recognition and surrender to conscious me, pure conscious me, fundamental me and pure consciousness.
+The transparent outer knower can be experienced to an extent through the realization of and surrender to pure consciousness alone.
 However, in order to reach true transparency, the three centers of essential me must be awakened and embodied as well.
-The transparent observer ultimately becomes part of the fundamental consciousness and comes to be regarded as the seventh center of the soul.
+The transparent outer knower ultimately becomes part of the fundamental consciousness.

 Consciousness alone cannot enter the inner realm unless it becomes absorbed in the stillness of being.
 Being is that which enables us to rest in existence – the intermediary space that links consciousness with the source and maintains the gravitational equilibrium between creation and the original void.
 As both the impersonal ground of the beyond and the true foundation of meditation, it is being that allows the depth of reality to be divulged to our consciousness.